Draft Final Project: Baby-Safe Biosecurity

 · Page 30 (Section 6.5 Medical Assessment)

-· Explain how effective shelter biosecurity practices support the foster program, decrease medical burden, and improve outcomes for neonatal kittens.
+Learning Objective #5: Explain how effective shelter biosecurity practices support foster success, reduce medical burden, and improve neonatal kitten outcomes.

 Neonatal kittens are immune naïve and at high risk of contracting infectious diseases, especially in high-volume environments where they are easily exposed to pathogens.
 Because young kittens are community-dependent and typically rely on foster care for survival, they do not tend to spend prolonged periods in a shelter facility—but the time they do spend there can make or break their health status once placed in foster.